-Our Customer Service Expectations Survey is back again this year, chock full of valuable customer insights and data points that you can use to better understand your customers.
+Our Customer Service Expectations Survey is back again this year, chock full of valuable customer insights and statistics that you can use to better understand your customers.

 Every year, Gladly conducts a nation-wide survey of adult consumers (aged 18+) to find out what it is consumers like, want, or would prefer to change about customer service.
 Because it’s important for us, as a customer service platform designed around customers, to know how we can make Gladly better suit those needs and wants.
 And it’s important for companies as well, so you know what to do to provide your customers with great service.
 Download the Report and Findings Now.

-This year we saw three major themes emerge: (1) the quality of service directly affects a company’s revenue, (2) expectations around having multiple channels have increased, and (3) personal service matters more to customers than speed.
+Customer service expectations have changed with three major themes emerging: (1) the quality of service directly affects a company’s revenue, (2) expectations around having multiple channels have increased, and (3) personal service matters more to customers than speed.

 - The quality of service directly affects revenue

 Consumers will buy more from companies that provide great service.
 They’ll also pay more for those products.
 And they’ll evangelize these companies to friends, family, and even strangers on the Internet.
 These byproducts of great service all result in direct gains to a company’s bottom line.

 On the flipside, however, consumers are just as likely — and in some cases more likely — to punish a company for poor service.
 In fact, 68% of the respondents said they would pay more for a product from a company which had a strong record of good customer service.
 Click to tweet.

 - Expectations around having multiple channels have increased

 The best companies today recognize how important is is to provide customers their choice of channel to communicate with them.